More than 14,000 pregnant women enrol their babies in a new research project - Children of the 90s

 Thousands of participants consent to let us access data from their official records.

-To thank all the participants who have given their time and dedication over the last 21 years, we have produced a book entitled Twenty One Years: Our Journey which can be read online.
+In 2012, to thank all the participants who have given their time and dedication over the last 21 years, we produced a book entitled Twenty One Years: Our Journey which can be read online.

 This is a quick overview of Children of the 90s in the form of an image that you can share online.
 This link takes you away from our web site.

 In August 2007, ITV weather broadcast from the Children of the 90s Hawaiian beach party on Uphill beach, Weston-Super-Mare.
 Participants, dressed in Hawaiian outfits enjoyed games including limbo, sumo wrestling and gladiator jousting.
 One of the founders of Children of the 90s, Jennie Cross, explains in the video that the party is a way of thanking the participants and their families for taking part in the research so far, and is a great chance to see all of the teenagers together.